 The main places to visit in the Madeira Islands are Funchal, the capital of the archipelago, Caniço, the east coast (Santa Cruz and Machico), the west coast (Câmara de Lobos, Ribeira Brava, Ponta do Sol and Calheta), the north coast (Porto Moniz; São Vicente and Santana) and Porto Santo.

 Delight yourself with the countless views, on an island of such outstanding natural beauty!

-We are currently in the process of clearing the garden and doing some repairing inside and outside the house.
-So, we need 2 helpers who could do some general gardening, chopping wood (there is a chainsaw if you are familiar with using one) doing some painting and helping us in the house.
-We might also need your help to clean in a house we rent for tourists.
+We are currently in the process of cleaning the garden and doing some repairing inside and outside the house.
+So, we need 2 helpers who could do some general gardening,

-In exchange for accommodation, we would like 5 hours of help per day for 5 days a week, with plenty of time off too which can be organized flexibly according to our respective needs.
+In exchange for accommodation and food (to be cooked by you), we would like 5 hours of help per day for 5 days a week, with plenty of time off too which can be organized flexibly according to our respective needs.

 In our garden there is a small cottage that we usually rent, where the helpers can stay.
 It has Wi-Fi available, a room ensuite and a small kitchen.